Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](cat_blank.png)
 > The `cat` command requires an argument.
 Since I did not provide an argument above, the `cat` command did not execute anything.
 Instead, it was waiting for an argument.
 This is because it can not read the contents of a file if there is no file path provided.
 I used Ctrl + C to forcefully terminate the running process.
 The current working directory remains as `home/`.
+This is not an error.

 ![Image](cat_folder.png)